-To use WISK to its full potential, you will need to make sure your WISK Restaurant account is set up completely.
-WISK is a powerful tool that can help your operation, but it is only as accurate as the data entered into it.
+To use WISK to its full potential, you'll need to make sure your WISK Restaurant account is set up completely.
+WISK is a powerful tool that can help your operation, but it's only as accurate as the data entered into it.

 Before you Start

-Before you start, you may want to invite additional users to your venue, purchase the Bluetooth scale, or learn more about supported devices/browsers:
+Before you start, you may want to invite additional users to your venue, purchase a supported Bluetooth scale, or learn more about supported devices/browsers:

-Data Setup - POS Integration & Adding Items
+Data Setup - POS / Vendor Integration & Adding Items

 Costing - Creating Batches / Sub-recipes, Adding Recipes to Sales Items